SARDINES – AN EXCELLENT FOOD

-The humble sardine is an important special food for nutritional balancing.
-This article explains why, and which ones I recommend.
+The humble sardine is an important special food for development.
+This article explains why, and which ones we recommend.

-More yang foods are best today because the bodies are all too yin.
+Sardines are more yang because they are very small.
 Eating yang foods helps balance the body.
 Eating yin food - such as fruit, nuts, seeds and raw food - makes the bodies much less healthy, no matter what nutritional benefits the food or supplement offers.